 This post contains affiliate links for which I may make a small commission to help keep the site running.
 You will not be charged extra for these items had you not clicked the links.
 Thank you for your help to keep the site running!

 If the Churchill War Rooms are a site you’re considering, read below to hear my thoughts!

 And if you decide it interests you, check out my list of the best Churchill tours in London to see it with a guide, as it makes for a wonderful experience!

-Keeping track of UK history can be a bit daunting given it’s extensive history of imperialism and the oftentimes confusing past of the monarchy (why does everyone seemed to be named James or Victoria?).
+Keeping track of UK history can be a bit daunting given its extensive history of imperialism and the oftentimes confusing past of the monarchy (why does everyone seem to be named James or Victoria?).

 He was also a great ally to the United States and was the first person to be named an honorary citizen (so basically the US was like, hey, we really like you but you still need to go through the “International” line at immigration).

 Along the way, you see the rooms used during the war exactly as they were left or as faithfully recreated as possible by people who worked there.

 From Churchill’s personal room to the “Map room” where the fighting lines were tracked on a giant wall map to Churchill’s secret closet that he used to call the US from (disguised as a bathroom, of course), you are in the middle of history in the best possible way.